reykjavik-university/2014-T-514-VEFT/Week05/Validation.md

 Web API does not automatically return an error to the client when validation fails.
 It is up to the controller action to check the model state and respond appropriately.

 You can also create an action filter to check the model state before the controller action is invoked.
-Or you could also create a filter which handels all exceptions, throw a validation specific exception and grap it on the filter.
+Or you could also create a filter which handels all exceptions, throw a validation specific exception and grap it on the filter as the code above does.

 The following code shows an example: